 To find the top influencers, all you would have to do is enter the keywords and hashtag around your industry and our twitter analytics tool can quickly list out all the top influencers along with other analytics information.

 How you can take advantage of this information

 - You can reach out to the top influencers by retweet their tweets or replying them to create a connection.

 - Collaborate with influencers over a twitter campaign to increase visibility of your brand through organic product placement.

 Buffer doesn’t just allow users to schedule their posts in advance but by connecting all the social media platforms under a single Buffer account, you can instantly share and schedule the same content across different platforms.

 With Buffer, you can analyze the total reach of your tweets, link clicks, retweets, likes, and mentions.

 For instance, you can take your top tweets from Buffer and reshare them again by clicking on the Rebuffer button to reach a wider audience.

 You can also find the users with the largest number of followers that retweeted your content and start a conversation with them.

 As we have gathered, just posting content on Twitter is not enough to get a successful Twitter marketing campaign.
-Instead, you need data from Twitter analytics to see what kind of content resonates the most with your audience and what doesn’t.
+Instead, you need data from Twitter analysis to see what kind of content resonates the most with your audience and what doesn’t.